SuboptimalEng/ray-tracing/README.md

 This repo contains the code for my raytracer built in JavaScript.
 I made it using Pete Shirley's book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) as a reference.

 Each folder is self-contained and built incrementally on the previous one.
-Some folders which have the name `code-clean-up` are just a refactored version of the previous folder.
 Here's an example of how you can run the `08-metal-materials` demo:

 ```
 git clone https://github.com/SuboptimalEng/raytracer-js.git